 - Wanokaka

 Each location has slightly different dates, rituals, and pacing.
-From experience, this sometimes allows travelers to witness more than one Pasola event during a single visit—if timing and logistics align.
+This sometimes allows travelers to witness more than one Pasola event during a single visit—if timing and logistics align.

 Respectful Viewing: What We Always Advise Our Guests